Ethan Cooper

-Ethan Cooper (born June 11, 1995) is an American football guard who is currently a free agent.
+Ethan Cooper (born June 11, 1995) is an American former professional football guard.
 He played college football at Indiana University of Pennsylvania.
 He signed with the Pittsburgh Steelers as an undrafted free agent in 2017.

-High school career
+Early life

 Cooper attended Central Dauphin East High School.
 He grew up a fan of the Philadelphia Eagles.

 College career

 Cooper attended Indiana University of Pennsylvania and played for the Crimson Hawks football team.
 He was recruited as a defensive player but was moved to the offensive line as a freshman.
 Coming into his senior season, Cooper made the switch from left guard to right tackle.
 After the season he was named a Division II All-American.
 He finished his career with 37 consecutive starts on the offensive line.

 Professional career

-Cooper was rated as the 19th-best offensive guard in the 2017 NFL Draft by ESPN.
+Cooper was rated as the 19th-best offensive guard in the 2017 NFL draft by ESPN.
 Cooper worked out for five NFL teams the Atlanta Falcons, Houston Texans, Jacksonville Jaguars, Philadelphia Eagles and Pittsburgh Steelers.
 He also attended a pro-day at Temple University.
 NFL.com projected him to be selected in the sixth or seventh round of the draft, and Cooper was invited to the NFL combine.
 Despite this, he went undrafted.